Ed Tech Reform Priorities

 -

-C. Paper-Based State Standardized Testing for Elementary Students
+3. Paper-Based State Standardized Testing for Elementary Students

-This legislation would:
+We urge legislation that would:

 -